-It’s fun to read stories about baking, cooking, eating, and giving food.
+It’s fun to read stories about baking, cooking, eating, and sharing food.
 Here are our favorite children’s books about food to read aloud with your child.

 “Can we make pastilla?” my son asked.
 He had been poring through a world atlas that showed custom food from different regions.
 This dish in particular was from Morocco.
-We had already cooked Egyptian falafels, Native American fry bread, and latkes for the holidays.
+We had already cooked Egyptian falafels, Native American fry bread, and latkes for Hanukkah.

-As busy moms, we may not always have the time to cook meals from scratch, much less unfamiliar recipes with ingredients we don’t always recognize.
-But cooking and eating new foods don’t have to be complicated.
-We can celebrate the fresh veggies of a salad, or look forward to delicious apple pie.
+As busy parents, we may not always have the time to cook meals from scratch, much less unfamiliar recipes with ingredients we don’t always recognize.
+But cooking and eating new foods don’t have to be complicated to be enjoyed.

 Disclosure: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.